 In 1991 I’d been working at the San Francisco Chronicle seven years when the senior movie critic Judy Stone took a buyout offer and retired.
 In a crisp email, the assistant managing editor informed me I would forthwith be reporting full-time as a movie critic.
-There wasn’t any “Come in to my office to discuss…” No “How would you feel about doing this…?”
+There wasn’t any “Come in to my office to discuss…” conversation.
+No “How would you feel about doing this…?”

 For the next 12 years I reviewed movies full-time in addition to writing features and profiles on movie personalities.
 I saw between 200 and 250 movies per year, and wrote up to five reviews and feature stories per week.
 I got to meet Catherine Deneuve, Lillian Gish, Stephen Spielberg, Lucille Ball, Gregory Peck, Pedro Almodovar, Clint Eastwood, Laura Dern and hundreds more.
-I went to film festivals in Toronto, Sundance, Telluride and Hong Kong.
+I went to film festivals in Toronto, Sundance, Telluride, and Hong Kong.
 I had the privilege of championing artists like Krzysztof Kieslowski and Satyajit Ray, whose work might otherwise go unnoticed because their distributors had tiny advertising budgets; and I got to discover Oscar-winning filmmakers like Alexander Payne (Sideways, The Descendants) and Steven Soderbergh (sex, lies, and videtape; Erin Brockovich) as their careers were just starting.

 Being semi-famous wasn’t always fun.
-When email became the standard communication mode in the early ‘90s, replacing handwritten letters, the feedback I received tripled or quadrupled.
+When email became the standard communication mode in the early ‘90s, the feedback I received tripled or quadrupled.
 Some correspondents were kind and thoughtful; a lot were not.
-I learned that anger, not satisfaction or admiration, is the single greatest incentive when writing a total stranger.
+I learned that anger, not satisfaction or admiration, is the single greatest incentive when writing to a total stranger.
 Think about it: How often do you contact your utility company and enthuse, “Wow, the heat feels great on this blustery day.
 Thank you!”?